LibraryCarpentry/lc-marcedit/episodes/07-manipulating-MARC-data-advanced.md

 5. Click the magnifying glass icon.
 A pop up window will indicate the number of records selected that match your criteria.
 Click OK.
 6. Click on Export Selected.
 A pop up window indicate that your selected records have been extracted.
 Click OK.
 7. A new MarcEditor window will open.
 Note the temporary file name at the top of the editor window indicating this file is distinct from your main file.
 In the new MarcEditor, go to Tools → Call Number tools → Cuttering Tools → Generate Cutters.
-8. In the field box enter 099 and click Process
+8. In the field box enter 099, select Cutter order (1xx,2xx), and click Process
 9. Check your results by using Find All `=099`
 10. Select File → Save.
 A pop up window will indicate your extracted data with edits has been saved back into your main file.
 Click OK.

+For more information on the Cuttering Tool, watch Terry Reese's YouTube video [Automatically Generating Cutter for Call Numbers](https://www.youtube.com/watch?v=F75qwnXKRMY&t=0s)
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints